matt-russo/pixelsynth-sw/README.md

   * changed #ccc to white (on #444 for close controls text)
 * changed "Courier new" to "Verdana"
 * added audio marker for left edge of image (called startClick)
+* added volume slider

 ### Other/Bugs
-* is spacebar starting play on alll browsers?
+* is spacebar starting play on all browsers?
 * does speedup/down keys work when not playing on all browsers?
-* volume is much louder on Chrome than Safari, clipping even
 * hearing some crackling artifact:
   * reducing image resolution didn't help
   * no change with p5 instead of native oscillators